OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 ### Example 1: Add a .NET type to a session

-This example adds the **BasicTest** class to the session by specifying source code that is stored in a variable.
+This example adds the **BasicTest** class to the session by specifying source code that's stored in a variable.
 The **BasicTest** class is used to add integers, create an object, and multiply integers.